ʿAṯtar

-ʿAṯtar is a deity whose role, name, and even gender varied across ancient Semitic religion.
-In both genders, ʿAṯtar is identified with the planet Venus, the morning and evening star. ʿAṯtar is a prominent character in the Baal Cycle.
+ʿAṯtar or Athtar, is a deity whose role, name, and even gender varied across ancient Semitic religion.
+In both genders, ʿAṯtar is identified with the planet Venus, the morning and evening star. ʿAṯtar is a prominent character in the Baal Cycle and is considered an astral warrior god, being given the titles "Athtar of the Stars" and "Athtar of the Heaven".
+It has been suggested that ʿAṯtar as a masculine Venus god was syncretized into the depiction of feminine Venus goddess Inanna in her depiction as having a masculine beard.

 Name

 The name appears in various Semitic languages as: